 - Take medications – Since the first 24 hours are a bit crucial and somewhat painful, medicines such as ibuprofen or paracetamol can be taken.
 It assists in minimizing discomfort.

 - Avoid scratching and touching – After hair transplant surgery, the scalp is usually pretty tight.
 Most people often feel the need to scratch the recently treated area.
 Scratching and excessive touching only worsen the pain.
-Therefore, no matter how tempting it appears, you have to avoid scratching the area for about 20 days.
+Therefore, no matter how tempting it appears, you have to avoid scratching the area for some days.

 - Use clean pillowcases – Dirty pillowcases can play a major role in causing pain and sometimes even infection.
 Use freshly washed pillowcases to keep the pain minimal and speed up the healing process.